stormpath/stormpath-sdk-python/README.md

   })
   ```

-  This metod can take an additional flag to indicate if the account
+  This method can take an additional flag to indicate if the account
   can skip any registration workflow configured on the directory.

   ```python